 - Simplifying the trade union recognition process.

-Equality action plans, covering the steps employers are taking to address their gender pay gap and support employees going through menopause, are also expected to be introduced on a voluntary basis in April 2026.
+- Equality action plans, covering the steps employers are taking to address their gender pay gap and support employees going through menopause, are also expected to be introduced on a voluntary basis in April 2026 before becoming mandatory in 2027.

 The following provisions are expected to come into force: